Marin Headlands, Golden Gate National Recreation Area

 All others: Choice of Hoodie or Jacket, and a shirt!

-Must register by August 24th to be guaranteed size and swag options.
+Must register by September 1tst 2019 to be guaranteed size and swag options.

 100 Mile Elevation gain is 20,020 feet.